lc525/omniauth-raven/README.md

 Currently, we do not use the two default parameters (key and secret), but they are required for forward compatibility.

-For additional details, consult OniAuth's [documentation](https://github.com/intridea/omniauth/wiki)
+For additional details, consult OmniAuth's [documentation](https://github.com/intridea/omniauth/wiki)